-Once students have completed their training, they must apply for registration with the Nursing & Midwifery Council (NMC) before they can be employed and practise as a nursing associate.
+Once students have completed their training, they must apply for registration with the Nursing and Midwifery Council (NMC) before they can be employed and practise as a nursing associate.
 The register is now open.

 The standards of proficiency set out what all nursing associates will know and be able to do when they join the NMC register.
 All nursing associates must meet these standards in order to be considered by the NMC as capable of safe and effective nursing associate practice.
 Please remember that the standards show the starting point for a registered nursing associate, many will develop additional skills and competencies to suit their working environment as they grow into the role.

 Like other regulated professionals, nursing associates can continue to train and develop as part of their career pathway, and will be subject to re-validation in the same way as all other NMC registrants.